iAce02/integration_developer_assessment/README.md

     ]
 }
 ```
-- Test the `update_tomorrows_stays` method by running a Django shell and calling the method manually.
+- imagine that the method `update_tomorrows_stays` runs every day in the evening to update the stays that will checkin tomorrow.
+You should test this by running a Django shell and calling the method manually. `python manage.py shell`
-- Make sure all methods create or update the necessary database models
+- The last method `stay_has_breakfast` can be called from anywhere in the code.
+It should return the correct value.